-i) Complete Program by October 15 and mail to NCWSS membership by November 1.

-j) Coordinate with Local Arrangements Committee and Executive Secretary on printing and mailing program.
-Discussions on program printing and mailing should have been made at time of Program Planning Meeting.

-k) Coordinate with Executive Secretary on printing banquet programs and tickets.

-1) Keep all officers, directors and members of the Program, Local Arrangements, and Publicity and Public Relations Committee advised on all activities of the Program Committee.

-m) Preside at the General Session of the NCWSS annual meeting.

-- 3. Determine individuals to be on NCWSS Committees so formal appointments can be made immediately after becoming President.
+- h) Complete Program by October 15 and mail to NCWSS membership by November 1. - i) Coordinate with the Executive Secretary on printing and mailing program.
+Discussions on program printing and mailing should have been made at time of Program Planning Meeting. - j) Coordinate with Executive Secretary on printing banquet programs and tickets. - k) Keep all officers, directors and members of the Program, and Local Arrangements committees advised on all activities of the Program Committee. - 1) Preside at the General Session of the NCWSS annual meeting. - 3.
+Determine individuals to be on NCWSS Committees so formal appointments can be made immediately after becoming President.
 The President-Elect shall consult the Vice-President for recommendations for Committee Vice-Chairpersons. - 4.
 Perform other duties delegated by the President or the Board of Directors. - 5.
-Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.